cihai/cihai/docs/contributing/index.md

 $ uv sync --all-extras --dev
 ```

-Makefile commands prefixed with `watch_` will watch files and rerun.
+Justfile commands prefixed with `watch-` will watch files and rerun.

 ## Tests